 We will skip buying meaningless and costly Christmas gifts for everyone.
 We’re going to focus on giving our time and talents instead.

 I want to spend more time with family around the holidays instead of wasting time standing in line at the mall and hunting down deals.

-I haven’t been able to visit some family members in a long time, and would much rather drop by their homes and help around the house or do a favor for someone.
-Small favors can mean the world to someone who needs the help.
+I haven’t been able to visit some family members in a long time, and would much rather drop by their homes and help them around the house or do a favor for a friend.
+Small favors can mean the world to someone who needs help.

 For example, my friend’s daughter has a birthday around Christmas, and I volunteered to prepare a dish for the party because I enjoy cooking and know how stressful it can be to plan a child’s birthday party.

 We’re also looking forward to doing some volunteer work, either for a local organization or for an international one like Feed My Starving Children.

 The World Vision Gift Catalog is a great way to get your children involved in caring for others and giving back during the holiday season.
 Also, helping deliver toys to less fortunate families will drive those ideals home.